shannonmarie126/Project-3/README.md

-# Project-3
+## Project-3
+**Rent vs. Mortgage: A Data-Driven Comparison Across the USA**

+Presented by: Luis Arroyo, ​Shannon Young, ​Bhavya Jayaprakash, ​Allison Mccollum.

+## The Purpose of the analysis##

-The objective of this project is to analyze and compare rent and mortgage prices across the United States from 2020 to 2024.
+The objective is to analyze and compare rent and mortgage prices across the United States from 2020 to 2024.

+1 .
+What trends do the rents and mortgages have in common?​

+2 .
+How have those trends changed  in the five years studied?​

+3 .
+Which states show the highest/lowest rates?

+## Resources##
+Zillow API​
+Choropleth Leaflet plug in​
+Chart.JS

+# Analysis #

 Users can engage with the project by hovering over individual states on the interactive maps to view corresponding rent and mortgage data.
 Additionally, the dropdown menu provides a more detailed exploration of housing costs within each state.